LHardwick-git/Victron-Service/README.md

 There is a good chance the service will start, if not reboot your VenusOS device You can check in the file /var/log/dbus-i2c to see what is happening as the service starts up

 NOTES
 Why is it call dbus-i2c ?    = Well it started as a service to add i2c devices
     - you will see I have left the code in just commented it out.

 What's the adc stuff?        = Victron GX devices only use 5 of the 8 analogue interfaces available
     - again this is commented out, if you add an 8 channel adc device to a Raspberry pi you can use the extra 3 channels as additional temperature inputs (the VenusOS code will read it's usual 5 inputs) In fact there is no conflict as the Venus OS and the service would both quite happily read the same inputs - but you would end up with the same inputs twice in the User Interface.

-I added some code recently to enable all the setting of names and temperature offsets as this is supported in VenusOS 2.60
+I added some code recently to enable all the setting of names and temperature offsets as this is supported in VenusOS 2.60.

-There is some other useful stuff (Which answers other questiosn I have seen on the Victron comunity) Such as how to have one service publish multiple types of data to the DBus from one file.
+There is some other useful stuff (Which answers other questions I have seen on the Victron comunity) Such as how to have one service publish multiple types of data to the DBus from one file.

 Hope this all works for you